Most major depressions do not occur during the Holidays, they happen in summer. Here are ten other little known facts about depression.

 1. Depression distorts your thinking.
 When you are depressed, your mind can play tricks on you.
 If you have thoughts of suicide, please call someone immediately.
 Don't let a temporary glitch in your thinking cause you to harm yourself or another.

 3. Depression is experienced as anxiety 65 percent of the time.
 Make sure you get an accurate diagnosis, so you can get the most effective treatment available.
+There is a saying in psychotherapy, "No pills without skills."
+If you are taking medication you should also be getting therapy.

 4. Persistent irritability can be a symptom of depression.
 If the world, your life, or your loved ones constantly tick you off, the cause might be something that's going on inside of you.
+That anger can lead to lashing out or withdrawing from those who love you.
+Neither one will get you what you need.

 5. Chronic pain can be another symptom of depression.
 At the same time, being in continual discomfort can cause you to become depressed.
 When you are depressed and in pain, it can be hard to know which came first.